What Does Gluten Free Mean?

 Reason 2: Wheat Allergy

-Wheat is the king of grains and we all consume various foods made from wheat.
-If we talk about the components of wheat, it contains starches, fat, carbs, proteins, etc.
+Wheat is the king of grains, and we all consume various foods made from it.
+Its components include starches, fat, carbohydrates, proteins, and more.

-Wheat Allergy and Gluten Allergy are two different things.
-We eat wheat to provide carbs and other components to our body and not only gluten.
+Wheat Allergy and Gluten Allergy are different.
+We eat wheat to provide our bodies with carbohydrates and other components, not only gluten.

 People with wheat allergy experience stomach pain, rashes, etc., upon consuming wheat or other foods made from wheat.
 Since wheat contains gluten, your doctor will advise you to follow a gluten-free diet.